Site icon Our Breathing Planet

 European Mantis Distribution, Habitat, and Ecology

-Although the stunning European Mantis, as the name indicates, originated in southern Europe, in now inhabits a broad swathe of the world.
-In addition to areas in which it was introduced, the arthropod also spread naturally to several other regions of the globe.
+Although the stunning European Mantis, as the name indicates, originated in southern Europe, it now inhabits an extremely broad swathe of the world.
+In addition to areas to which the actions of man introduced it, the Arthropod also spread naturally to many other regions of the globe.

-Due to that spreading, it now naturally inhabits much of the continents of Africa and Asia.
+Due to that spreading, the marvel of biology now naturally inhabits much of the continents of Africa and Asia.
 Man also introduced it to the continent of Australia.
 Fortunately for it, therefore, this invertebrate displays a remarkable degree of adaptability in regards to its choice of habitat.

-That holds since it inhabits a wide range of ecosystems.
-These include such locations as temperate and tropical forests, urban areas, and even semi-arid regions.
+That holds true since it inhabits a notably wide range of ecosystems.
+These settings include such locations as temperate and tropical forests, urban areas, and even semi-arid regions.
 It does, however, prefer the area it appears in to have sufficient quantities of grass and herbaceous plants.

 Not surprisingly, one reason for this preference occurs due to the need for a sufficient and steady food supply.
-The European Mantis evolved as a powerful, carnivorous insect.
+The captivating European Mantis, like its many kindred, evolved as a powerful, carnivorous insect.
 The invertebrate also hunts its prey as a highly effective ambush predator.

-This prey typically consists of several types of insects.
-These include such creatures as grasshoppers, crickets, moths, bees, and flies.
-Individuals of this species nonetheless also occasionally tackle significantly larger prey, such as smaller invertebrates.
+This prey typically consists of several types of locally abundant insect species.
+These include such varied creatures as grasshoppers, crickets, moths, bees, and flies.
+Individuals of this wonder nonetheless also occasionally tackle significantly larger prey, such as smaller invertebrates.

 Species Sharing Its Range

-Check out our other articles on 4 Stupendous Stick Insects, Basking Shark, Bungle Bungles, Ghost Orchid, Pallid Bat, Inaccessible Island Rail, Flatback Sea Turtle, Purple Frog
+Check out our other articles on 4 Stupendous Stick Insects, Basking Shark, Bungle Bungles, Ghost Orchid, Pallid Bat, Inaccessible Island Rail, Flatback Sea Turtle, Purple Frog, Argentine Ant

 Exit mobile version